 - If your annual income is between £60,000 and £80,000, you’ll end up out of pocket as you’ll be giving up the proportion of Child Benefit you still qualify for.

-How can you stop your payments
+How to stop your payments